 Immunologists are fond of car analogies.
 The T cells that protect us from infections and cancer, they say, have an ignition switch.
 They also have gas pedals and brakes.

-How immunologists, like good molecular mechanics, deciphered what makes T cells hum is a story that reaches back to the 1980s, when a young researcher named Craig Thompson, now MSK’s President and CEO, first began tinkering with these powerful cells.
+How immunologists, like good molecular mechanics, deciphered what makes T cells hum is a story that reaches back to the 1980s, when researchers first began tinkering with these powerful cells.

-Discoveries that Dr. Thompson made about what turns T cells “on” would lead, eventually, to insights about what turns them “off,” and ultimately to the development of the first immune checkpoint inhibitor, ipilimumab, now approved for the treatment of metastatic melanoma.
+Discoveries they made about what turns T cells “on” would lead, eventually, to insights about what turns them “off,” and ultimately to the development of the first immune checkpoint inhibitor, ipilimumab, now approved for the treatment of metastatic melanoma.

 But the legacy of this research goes beyond one drug and one cancer.
 Understanding how T cells work has revitalized interest in immunotherapy as a whole, opening up an entirely new way of thinking about the problem of using our own immune system to fight cancer.